 Once I decided I was doing this desk, I ordered some mercury glass knobs from Etsy because I felt they would look perfect over a metallic finish.

-2. Fixed scratches and missing parts of veneer with wood filler and light sanded the entire piece.
+2. Fixed scratches and missing parts of veneer with Minwax Performance Wood Filler and light sanded the entire piece.

-3. As the interior of some drawers had ugly marks, I primed and painted the inside and lateral of all drawers.
+3. As the interior of some drawers had ugly marks, I primed and painted the inside and lateral of all drawers using my HomeRight Finish Max Paint Sprayer .
 My color choice was a delicious teal.
 (Hey, it is my project so I pick my colors!)

 4. Cleaned it well then applied 2 coats of MM Metal Effects Primer using a sponge roller on large areas and a good-quality brush on corners and details.